-A FMEA (Failure Mode Effects Analysis) is a tool that helps us anticipate what might go wrong with a product or process as well as identify the possible causes and probabilities of failures.
+Failure Mode Effects Analysis (FMEA) is a tool that helps us anticipate what might go wrong with a product or process.
+We can also use it to identify the possible causes and probabilities of failures.

 Types of FMEA

 A DFMEA focuses on a product or service.
 You’ll typically do these before you put a new product or service into manufacture, or when you change the design of either.
 When you perform one, you look at potential failures, safety issues, and regulatory concerns with the end product.
 Then you rank the severity of these.
 The next step is to find causes for those potential issues.